Bisdietage/BPMN-DMN-Vorlesung/README.md

 This Repository is for education only, It contains a stripped Camunda 7 Community Docker Image and examples how to use Camunda 7 with external Workers

-##Prerequisites
+## Prerequisites

-All process applications are provided via container and are usable using docker desktop or docker cli.
-Except for this no further requirements and dependencies have to be installed.
+All process applications are delivered as containers and can be used with Docker Desktop or the Docker CLI.
+Beyond that, no additional requirements or dependencies are needed.

 ### Docker